Chapter 8 Advising Travelers with Specific Needs

 Humanitarian Aid Workers

-Through organizations and agencies or individual activities, many thousands of people are involved in the delivery of humanitarian aid in diverse locations every year.
+Through organizations and agencies or individual activities, many thousands of people are involved in the delivery of humanitarian and disaster relief aid in diverse locations every year.
 After large-scale events such as earthquakes or tsunamis, the number of those traveling to provide humanitarian aid and assistance can increase.
+Additionally, many others already engaged in international missionary or faith-based activities often become involved in humanitarian and disaster relief efforts.
 Maintaining the health of humanitarian aid workers is important to ensure that they are able to deliver care to those in need and avoid additional strain on local health services.

 - Exposure to the environment that precipitated or sustains a crisis or event, such as a natural disaster or conflict